Pacane/blog/lib/app/resources/2015_11_13_getting_started_with_Dart.md

 On Linux, things can be a little more tricky.

-For Arch you can get [the package](https://www.archlinux.org/packages/community/x86_64/dart) from the the official repositories.
+For Arch you can get [the package](https://www.archlinux.org/packages/community/x86_64/dart) from the official repositories.

 For Ubuntu (or any Debian based distribution) you can use the [PPA from Google](https://www.dartlang.org/downloads/linux.html).